-Related reading: A career woman to the world, she suffered beatings at home
+Related Reading: A career woman to the world, she suffered beatings at home

-I will never forget that day in 2013 when he beat my older son to an unconscious state.
+Do abusers ever change?
+Who knows?
+But I will never forget that day in 2013 when he beat my older son to an unconscious state.
 Yes, I was abused too, but my son could have died that day.
-It was almost like divine intervention, and I felt a voice telling me, “No more.”
+It was almost like divine intervention as I felt a voice telling me, “No more.”

-Related reading: A dreamy love story that became a real-life nightmare
+Related Reading: A dreamy love story that became a real-life nightmare

 Today, I am an inspirational writer and I have written three books.
 My elder son is studying as well as working.
 The stain of coffee that he splashed my elder son’s face with, in his fit of rage, is still visible on the walls of my former home.
-I do not know and do not wish to know where my husband and his family fled to after losing the case.
-I have my peace and my children are with me.
-They are safe and that is what is most important for me now.
+Will an abusive man ever change?
+I hope to never again be in a situation where I am faced with this question.

 (As Told To Mariya Salim)